supercarl87/CarND-Vehicle-Detection/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-The sliding window size is sensitive to detect larger or small cars，to optimize nearby cars, I used larger windows side.
+[improved]The sliding window size is sensitive to detect larger or small cars，to optimize nearby cars, I used larger windows side.
 The current pipeline will more likely to fail on small car in remote range.
 We could use different window size based on the y value, since nearby car will appear to be larger.

+The current pipeline use 8 frame of historical data, it will be stable after certain frame, but it does not perform good when new car just entered.

 The pipeline was very slow since we generate hog feature for every sub image, and it is faster with hog image once, but it is still slow.
 One way to explore could be using gray scale image which will capture most of feature and reduce the hog calculate.